 This majestic castle rises above sweeping parkland.
 It is the final masterpiece of legendary architect Sir John Vanbrugh and its walls contain a collection of priceless sculptures, paintings, tapestries and ceramics.

 The home of Sir Isaac Newton and place where he discovered the foundations of science we still recognise today.
 See where he used a prism to split sunlight into colours of the rainbow and view the apple tree which inspired his theory of gravity whilst learning more in the interactive Science Centre.

 One of the largest and grandest houses of the first Elizabethan Age, set in historic parkland laid out by Britain’s most famous landscape designer, Capability Brown.
 You may recognise it from films such as The Da Vinci Code and Pride & Prejudice, which were both filmed here.

-Belton, home of the grand Belton Hall, is the base for this collection of daily looped rides.
+Belton, home of the grand Belton House, is the base for this collection of daily looped rides.
 Day one takes you in a south westerly direction on a riverside parkland route following the River Witham through to Grantham, and you’ll enjoy spectacular views over Knipton before you reach the resplendent Belvoir Castle, which you can survey in all its glory, before taking the canal tow path back through Grantham.

 You’ll travel south east on day two, along quiet country lanes to Grimsthorpe Castle, where you’ll have time to peruse this historic house and 3,000-acre estate at your leisure before heading home past the intriguing folly of Bellmount Tower.
 Day three sees you travelling south once again, but this time you’ll head to Woolsthorpe Manor, the birthplace of Sir Isaac Newton, where you can embark upon your own voyage of scientific discovery.
 On your return, you’ll also pass the lavish Stoke Rochford Hall.